johanneshilden/lets-parse/json-combinator/README.md

 manyEnclosedIn parser encl = encl *> manyTill parser encl
 ```

-Parsing a JSON string is now as easy as lifting the String constructor into the Parser monad and ...
+Parsing a JSON string is now as easy as lifting the String constructor into the Parser monad.

 ```haskell
 -- | Decode a JSON string literal.